DanielWillett/unturned-asset-file-vscode/Docs/format/data-refs.md

-# Bang-Refs
+# Data-Refs

-'Bang-Refs' are a special type of property-ref that specifies a target and a property on that target.
+'Data-Refs' are a special type of property-ref that specifies a target and a property on that target.
 They are defined using the `#` character.
-Bang-ref properties all inherit [BangRef](/api/DanielWillett.UnturnedDataFileLspServer.Data.Properties.BangRef.yml).
+Data-ref properties all inherit [DataRef](/api/DanielWillett.UnturnedDataFileLspServer.Data.Properties.DataRef.yml).

-Indexable Bang-Ref properties implement [IIndexableBangRef](/api/DanielWillett.UnturnedDataFileLspServer.Data.Properties.IIndexableBangRef.yml) and properties with settings implement [IPropertiesBangRef](/api/DanielWillett.UnturnedDataFileLspServer.Data.Properties.IPropertiesBangRef.yml).
+Indexable Data-Ref properties implement [IIndexableDataRef](/api/DanielWillett.UnturnedDataFileLspServer.Data.Properties.IIndexableDataRef.yml) and properties with settings implement [IPropertiesDataRef](/api/DanielWillett.UnturnedDataFileLspServer.Data.Properties.IPropertiesDataRef.yml).

 ## Targets

-All Bang-Ref targets implement [IBangRefTarget](/api/DanielWillett.UnturnedDataFileLspServer.Data.Properties.IBangRefTarget.yml).
+All Data-Ref targets implement [IDataRefTarget](/api/DanielWillett.UnturnedDataFileLspServer.Data.Properties.IDataRefTarget.yml).

 | Target   | Description                                    |
 | -------- | ---------------------------------------------- |